 Jean Pierre Raffarin

-Former Prime Minister, Member of the European Parliament, Chairman of the Foundation Prospective and Innovation
+Former Prime Minister, Honorary Member of the Parliament, Chairman of the Foundation Prospective and Innovation

 Born in 1948 in Poitiers, Mr. Jean-Pierre Raffarin is graduated from l’École Supérieure de Commerce de Paris (ESCP).
 He was senior lecturer at the Institut d’Études politiques of Paris and he occupies this position at ESCP Europe since 2007.